-When it comes to crafting a social media strategy, some business owners choose to work with a social media marketing consultant .
+When it comes to crafting a social media marketing strategy, some business owners choose to work with a social media marketing consultant .
 These high-level experts understand how to best use various social media platforms and how to create social media marketing strategies tailored to small businesses.
 Whether you choose to enlist help or do it yourself, start crafting your social media marketing strategy by identifying your goals.
 To ensure that you’re steering toward strategic marketing goals, start with your overall business goals and go from there.
 If, for instance, your major business objective for the quarter is improving customer retention, then your social media goals could include understanding your customers’ sentiment (social listening) by actively requesting feedback, as well as improving customer service efforts via your social channels (social engagement).

-After identifying your social media marketing goals and making a plan for how you’ll measure them, decide which social media platforms to focus on.
+After identifying your social media marketing goals and planning for how you’ll measure them, decide which social media platforms to focus on.
 Pay attention to your ideal customers.
 Research which social platforms they use most often and then consider which of those platforms best serves your marketing goals.
 Finally, brainstorm the types of content that you can share and promote to capture your target audience’s attention and encourage the types of behavior that will help you reach your goals.

 What’s Next?
-Social Media Strategy Execution
+Social Media Marketing Strategy Execution

 With your strategy now in place, choose which social media tool you’ll use to organize and streamline your social media marketing efforts.
 Then, set up monthly analytics reports to capture goal-related data.
 These reports will help you determine what you’re doing well and where you can improve.
-As you test various tactics, you’ll continue to improve, so stay flexible when it comes to your strategy.
-In fact, it may be best not to commit to a long-term social media plan.
+As you test various tactics, you’ll continue to improve, so stay flexible when it comes to your social media marketing strategy.
+In fact, it may be best not to commit to a long-term social plan.
 Instead, lean toward a regular reporting frequency and pivot when needed.
 For this reason, many businesses choose to work from quarterly social media plans rather than annual ones.

-Whether you choose to hire a full-time social marketing specialist, a freelance social media marketer or an intern to run your social media accounts, it’s important they have clear guidance on the types of content you want shared.
+Whether you choose to hire a full-time social marketing specialist, a freelance social media marketer or an intern to run your social accounts, it’s important they have clear guidance on the types of content you’ll want shared.
 They also must know your brand’s approved language and “voice” as they write your posts.
 Make sure you’re listed as an account administrator on all social platforms so you can have access and oversee everything.
 This is a very important social media marketing best practice, helping to lower the risk of someone quitting and taking full access to your social media accounts with them.